-If an exception does not apply, the information must be provided where the member makes:
+If an exception does not apply, the information about the need to take appropriate advice must be provided where the member makes:

-- a. a written request to you for information on how to transfer their safeguarded benefits in the LGPS, to a flexible benefit scheme - b. a written request to you for information on how to apply for a statement of entitlement - c. an application to you for a statement of entitlement - d. a written request to you for a valuation of their safeguarded benefits in the LGPS (eg an active member requests an estimate CETV).
+- a written request to you for information on how to transfer their safeguarded benefitssafeguarded benefits in the LGPS, to a flexible benefit scheme - b. a written request to you for information on how to apply for a statement of entitlement - c. an application to you for a statement of entitlement - d. a written request to you for a valuation of their safeguarded benefits a valuation of their safeguarded benefits in the LGPS (eg an active member requests an estimate CETV).